nohrm-dev/nohrm/README.md

 		Copying files
 		-------------
-		- Move Sentrifugo zip file into the document root of Apache HTTP server.
+		- Move NOHRM zip file into the document root of Apache HTTP server.
 		- If you used XAMPP for windows, document root is   <XAMPP installed location>\htdocs\
 		- For example: C:\xampp\htdocs\

 		Extracting
 		----------
-		- Extract the Sentrifugo zip file in the document root of Apache HTTP server
+		- Extract the NOHRM zip file in the document root of Apache HTTP server

 		Web Installer
 		-------------
 		- XAMPP users; the AMP stack for Windows needs to be started manually.
-		- Using a JavaScript enabled browser go to http://<webhost>/sentrifugo/; Where <webhost> is localhost if it is installed in the machine you are currently working on, IP address if it is remotely hosted
+		- Using a JavaScript enabled browser go to http://<webhost>/nohrm/; Where <webhost> is localhost if it is installed in the machine you are currently working on, IP address if it is remotely hosted

 		Pre-requisites